Amy737101/Django-News-Site/README.md

 # Django-News-Site
-This News Site is developed using Django Framework,JavaScript,CSS, Bootstrap, AJAX,JQuery and HTML.
+This News Site is developed using Python and Django Framework for the backend and JavaScript,CSS, Bootstrap, AJAX,JQuery and HTML has been used for the frontend.

 #Check master branch for the codes